Plus-Size Snow Pants For Hitting The Slopes This Winter

 Sizes Available: Up to size 22

-On this list, these pants have the coolest look.
+These pants have the coolest look on this list.
 If you are trying to glide down the mountain in style then these might be for you.
-The slim/straight cut is ideal for a streamlined look you don't really get from a classic snow pant cut.
+The slim, straight cut is ideal for a streamlined look you don't really get from a classic snow pant cut.

-On this list, these pants have the coolest look.
+These pants have the coolest look on this list.
 If you are trying to glide down the mountain in style then these might be for you.
-The slim/straight cut is ideal for a streamlined look you don't really get from a classic snow pant cut.
+The slim, straight cut is ideal for a streamlined look you don't really get from a classic snow pant cut.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.